Iodine: Properties

-The interhalogen bond in diiodine is the weakest of all the halogens.
+The interhalogen bond in diiodine is the weakest of all the stable halogens.
 As such, 1% of a sample of gaseous iodine at atmospheric pressure is dissociated into iodine atoms at 575 °C. Temperatures greater than 750 °C are required for fluorine, chlorine, and bromine to dissociate to a similar extent.
 Most bonds to iodine are weaker than the analogous bonds to the lighter halogens.
-Gaseous iodine is composed of I_{2} molecules with an I–I bond length of 266.6 pm.
+Gaseous iodine is composed of I2 molecules with an I–I bond length of 266.6 pm.
 The I–I bond is one of the longest single bonds known.
 It is even longer (271.5 pm) in solid orthorhombic crystalline iodine, which has the same crystal structure as chlorine and bromine.
 (The record is held by iodine's neighbour xenon: the Xe–Xe bond length is 308.71 pm.)
 As such, within the iodine molecule, significant electronic interactions occur with the two next-nearest neighbours of each atom, and these interactions give rise, in bulk iodine, to a shiny appearance and semiconducting properties.
 Iodine is a two-dimensional semiconductor with a band gap of 1.3 eV (125 kJ/mol): it is a semiconductor in the plane of its crystalline layers and an insulator in the perpendicular direction.